Azure/login/README.md

 #### Microsoft Graph

 1. Launch [Azure Cloud Shell](https://portal.azure.com/#cloudshell/) and sign in to your tenant.
-1. reate a federated identity credential
+1. Create a federated identity credential

     Run the following command to [create a new federated identity credential](/graph/api/application-post-federatedidentitycredentials?view=graph-rest-beta&preserve-view=true) on your app (specified by the object ID of the app).
 Substitute the values `APPLICATION-ID`, `CREDENTIAL-NAME`, `SUBJECT`.
 The options for subject refer to your request filter.
 These are the conditions that OpenID Connect uses to determine when to issue an authentication token.
     * specific environment